 Throughout a long relationship with the people of Kiribati, Palms Australia has prepared many very effective volunteers in various fields.
 As a result, the schools have been able to develop so many more confident and capable local teachers and leaders.

-- Professional development workshops to assist curriculum development, lesson preparation and classroom teaching;
+- Professional development workshops to assist English curriculum development, lesson preparation and classroom teaching;

-- Activities and lessons that interest and engage each student in a style appropriate to their gifts and needs;
+- Activities and lessons that interest and engage English students in a style appropriate to their gifts and needs.

 Is the Project Sustainable?